 When you decide it is time to replace your device, it is necessary to properly dispose of its hard drive in order to prevent your personal information from getting into the wrong hands.
 The result could be detrimental with fraud and identity theft being more common than it has ever been.

-Once a hard drive has been adequately destroyed, the information that had been stored is no longer available for even the most techno-literate person to find.
-Because of this, it is necessary for you to save any important information to your new device that you may not want to lose.
+Once a hard drive has been adequately shred, the information on it is no longer available for even the most techno-literate person to find.
+Because of this, it is necessary for you to save any important information to your new device.

 As soon as you have transferred all of the information that you want to save, it is a good idea to dispose of the hard drive as soon as possible.
 When the time finally comes around, there are a couple of different options available in order to ensure that the information will never be seen by anyone, including yourself.